UNESCO adds traditions to its Intangible Cultural Heritage list | DW | 16.12.2021

 Arabic script is characterized by a fluid cursive style, offering countless possibilities for calligraphic expression.

-Traditionally, calligraphic ink is made from a mixture of honey, black soot and saffron; natural materials are also used to make qalam, or reed pen.
+Traditionally, it uses calligraphic ink made from a mixture of honey, black soot and saffron; natural materials are also used to make qalam, or reed pens.

 Arabic calligraphy also appears as a decorative element in various forms, from wood carvings to embroidery.
 Its modern variant includes "calligraffiti" painted on walls, signs and buildings.